History of May Day in Padstow

 The people of Padstow dress in white and follow either the ‘blue ribbon’ oss, also known as the ‘peace oss’ or the ‘old’ oss, also known as the ‘red oss’.

-The different osses are lead through the streets of Padstow by a Master of Ceremonies, accompanied by singers, dancers and a band of drums, accordions and melodeons.
+The different osses are led through the streets of Padstow by a Master of Ceremonies, accompanied by singers, dancers and a band of drums, accordions and melodeons.

 For locals May Day is a day to celebrate with family and friends, continue the traditions of our ancestors and remember those who loved it.
 Our children are born with the drumbeat in their hearts and Padstonians return to their roots from all over the world.

-Every year there are thousands of people that visit Padstow to watch the celebrations and enjoy the festivities.
+Every year thousands of people visit Padstow to watch the celebrations and enjoy the festivities.